Submissions

 PHOTOGRAPHS AND SHADED IMAGES (raster images): The minimum resolution required is 400 dpi (2000 × 3024 pixels at max. print size of 127 × 192 mm).
 Acceptable formats include high-quality (uncompressed) jpeg and tiff.

-LINE DRAWINGS (e.g. graphs, site plans, diagrams): Should be supplied in a standard vector format such as pdf or eps; we can also work with Adobe and some other proprietary formats.
+LINE DRAWINGS (e.g. graphs, site plans, diagrams): Should be supplied in a standard vector format such as eps; we can also work with Adobe and some other proprietary formats.
 If supplied as a raster image, the minimum required resolution is 1200 dpi (6000 × 9071 pixels at max. print size of 127 × 192 mm).

 MIXED IMAGES (raster and vector): In the case of raster images with vector additions such as text or shapes, please supply the plain (unmodified) base raster images as well as the marked-up versions (for us to be able to edit the vector additions as needed).